JardaMartan/meeting-recording/README.md

 ### 3. Sending a `rec` Message
 A 1-1 message to the Bot in the format `rec <meeting_num> <host_email>` provides the recording.
 <img src="./images/message-1.png" width="50%">

+## How to Install
+The Bot written in Python is provided for [Docker Compose](https://docs.docker.com/compose/)